digitalocean-labs/terraform-vault-github-oidc/examples/simple-repo/README.md

 # Simple Repo Example

-Configuration in this directory binds one GitHub repository to Vault with GitHub OIDC.
+Example configuration in this directory binds multiple Vault roles to one GitHub repository with GitHub OIDC.

 # Usage